+2.3.
 Performance comparison: similarity to literature motifs

 We compared motifs learned by the different methods to motifs learned from non-PBM technologies.
-We used 58 mouse and 51 yeast PWMs taken from the JASPAR [13] and ScerTF [14] databases, respectively, and calculated the similarity to PWMs learned by the different methods (on two paired PBM profiles together, when available).
+We used 58 mouse and 51 yeast PWMs taken from the JASPAR (Bryne et al., 2008) and ScerTF (Spivak and Stormo, 2012) databases, respectively, and calculated the similarity to PWMs learned by the different methods (on two paired PBM profiles together, when available).
 We measured dissimilarity using Euclidean distance.
 In addition, we calculated the average information content (IC) of the PWMs of each method (see Methods).
 The results are summarized in Table 2.

 RAP achieves best similarity, followed closely by SW (p-value = 0.14, Wilcoxon rank-sum test), while RM and BE are far less similar to literature motifs (p-value < 0.0003).
-SW had the highest average IC (1.33), significantly higher than RAP, RM and BE, in that order.
+SW had the highest average IC (1.33), significantly higher than RAP, RM, and BE in that order.
 Figure 2a shows a boxplot of similarity to known motifs, with colors depicting the IC of each PWM.
 On average higher IC correlates with lower Euclidean distance, e.g., about -0.4 correlation for BE and RM.
 Figure 2b shows examples of PWMs in logo format.